 Clear roles and responsibilities should be established for different parties involved in the process.
 If ICANN is going to work in partnership with an external entity, the external entity will also need to meet its own fiduciary responsibilities and will have to respect the requirements identified by ICANN.
 Some form of contract between ICANN and the external entity is appropriate, outlining the respective roles and responsibilities of each entity in operating the program.

-The principle of simplicity should be observed in determining whether any new oversight structures are needed, for example a joint advisory committee or task force.
-The decision should be driven by fiduciary duties of the entities involved and strategic goals of the program.
+The principle of simplicity should be observed the implementation of any oversight structures for the selected mechanism.
+Decisions should be driven by fiduciary duties of the entities involved and strategic goals of the program.
 By observing the principle of simplicity, the program reduces potential for conflict of interest, streamlines the path to making distributions, and reduces overhead costs associated with running the program.

 Industry best practices should be observed wherever possible and appropriate: